 Conscious parenting requires a certain level of intention and rapport to teach and involve your children in life learning.
 However, don’t feel pressured to begin these aspects of their education at specific ages but be deliberate in your parental responses.
 Allow daily experiences to guide you to opportunities for imparting little nuggets here and there.

 When you’re ready to introduce the money concept to your young children, start by using real-life examples or parallels of money.
-For instance, playing grocery store or restaurant are opportunities to emulate transactions through interactive games at home while showing a parallel to real life.
+For instance, playing grocery store or restaurant is an opportunity to emulate transactions through interactive games at home while showing a parallel to real life.

 Also, allowing your kids to save change or earn family “bucks” toward a certain prize can also help generate a foundational understanding of things like saving, spending, and longer-term investing.
 Keep in mind the long-term goals for your children’s financial understanding and being wise decision-makers.